 The City of Wanneroo currently provides us with invaluable support by (amongst other things) allowing us to use their new Girrawheen Hub each Saturday for a reduced rate.

 They have come to the program in various ways.
-In some cases, their parents have requested our support after learning of the positive impact on the children of other family and friends.
+In some cases, their parents have requested our support after learning of the positive impact on the children of other families and friends.
 In others, their parents have seen us at work on a Saturday morning and have wanted their children to join.
 There is an open enrolment policy and no entry fees.
 Places are only limited by the space and number of mentors available and the needs of students.

 Our students are, most importantly, encouraged not to put limits on themselves.
 We believe it is about changing students mindsets from accepting that they will be average or ordinary, to exploring the idea that they can be high achievers.
 We emphasise to our students that they should work hard and do the best they can, so that when the time comes they will have career choices.